JulianCatnip/vr-phishing-sim/README.md

-# VR Phishing Email Simulator
+# VR Phishing Email Assessment Simulator

 ## About the game
 Educate yourself, your familiy or your colleagues on the impact of phishing emails!